 COMUNIDAD AUTÓNOMA

-Autonomous communities.
+Autonomous Community.
 In Spain, there are 17 administrative regions, each with its own specific legislation.
-When undertaking renovation work, it's essential to find out what legislation applies in the area in which you're buying.
-To do this, contact your local town hall(ayuntamiento).
+When undertaking renovation work, it is essential to inquire about the effective legislation in the area where you have purchased.
+To do this, contact the town hall (ayuntamiento).

 COMUNIDAD DE PROPIETARIOS